GenericMappingTools/gmt/trunk/doc/rst/source/gmtset.rst

 ----------------------

-**gmtset** will adjust individual **GMT** defaults settings in the current directory’s **gmt.conf** file.
+**gmtset** will adjust individual **GMT** defaults settings in the current directory's `gmt.conf <gmt.conf.html>`_ file.
 If no such file exists one will be created.
 The main purpose of **gmtset** is temporarily to change certain parameters inside a shell script, e.g., set the dots-per-inch to 72, run the script, and reset to 1200 dpi.
 Optionally, you can specify